Potts Point

-Potts Point is a small and densely populated suburb in inner-east Sydney, New South Wales, Australia.
+Potts Point is a small and densely populated suburb in inner-city Sydney, New South Wales, Australia.
 Potts Point is located 2 km east of the Sydney central business district and is part of the local government area of the City of Sydney.

 Potts Point sits on a ridge immediately east of Woolloomooloo, west of Elizabeth Bay and Rushcutters Bay and north of Darlinghurst.
 The suburb has a roughly trapezoidal shape, and at its greatest extent is no more than 1 km long by 200 m wide.
-The suburb's boundaries include Macleay Street to the east, Darlinghurst Road to the southeast, William Street to the south, Brougham Street and part of Cowper Wharf Road to the west.
+The suburb's boundaries include Macleay Street to the east, Darlinghurst Road to the southeast, William Street to the south, Brougham Street and part of Cowper Wharf Roadway to the west.

 Kings Cross and Garden Island

 Kings Cross is not an officially designated suburb of Sydney, but rather a locality encompassed entirely by the suburbs of Potts Point and Elizabeth Bay.
 Kings Cross is a commercial area that is dominated by bars, restaurants, nightclubs, strip clubs and adult bookstores.

 Kings Cross railway station is situated beneath Darlinghurst Road, and the Garden Island facility of the Royal Australian Navy sits on the north end of Potts Point.